 Bala: So today there are a wide range of parameters we can optimize.
 So these are primarily like runtime configuration parameters.
 So if you look at like Spark, there are a whole bunch of configuration parameters it exposes, the same thing with Tez or Impala.
 So we’re looking at like all of these configuration parameters which could be in the hundreds, and looking at this entire scope of configuration parameters and then telling you what is that you can tune and optimize.

 Bala: And some of our recommendations are also at the SQL level, not just runtime configuration parameters.
 We can also kind of tell you that your stats are missing, on your column stats for SQL level, or certain joins need to be kind of rewritten.
 So we kind of give you a lot of recommendation even at the SQL level, and we’re gonna be introducing more in the next few releases.

 Gill: Great.
 Great.
-So we have here one asking, “Can Unravel improve the efficiency of my big data cluster and save me money?
+So we have here one asking, “Can Unravel improve the efficiency of my modern data stack cluster and save me money?
 And if so, how?”

 Bala: Yes, so definitely right.
 So in addition to providing application-level tuning, one of the features we’ve introduced is cluster-level tuning.
 So a lot of times there are cluster level defaults that we just use out of the box and that results in… Like, a great example I’ve seen is people spin up your Spark applications and all of these Spark applications are running on 8-gig containers.

 Now when you go and ask the customer why is it running on 8-gig containers they say “You know what?
 That was a default that came with the platform.”
 But when Unravel will go and profile these applications run time, we figure out that you don’t need 8-gig containers.
 You can get by with 2-gig containers.
 Now when we kind of tell you your default can be 2-gig, all your applications can now just use 2-gig containers.